weaversa/cryptol-course/labs/Overview/Overview.md

 ## Load This Module

-This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document --- that is, it can be loaded directly into the Cryptol interpreter.
+This lab -- like most of the labs throughout the course -- is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document.
+It can be loaded directly into the Cryptol interpreter, edited, and interacted with.

 Load this module from within the Cryptol interpreter running in the `cryptol-course` directory with:

 ```shell